Guide to the Best Socks for Your Feet

 The right socks are essential equipment in any exercise program.
 Not only do protective socks prevent many problems such as blisters and fungus, but they will help keep your feet comfortable by ensuring that they stay dry and well cushioned.
 Quality exercise socks such as Thorlo will also help regulate foot temperature.

-• X-STATIC® is the most powerful antimicrobial and odor elimination system available.
+• Powerful antimicrobial and odor elimination system.
 These socks naturally and safely eliminate common bacteria, fungi, and odors.

-• X-STATIC® silver fibers efficiently transfer heat, keeping you cooler in the summer and warmer in the winter.
+• Copper fibers efficiently transfer heat, keeping you cooler in the summer and warmer in the winter.

 • “Pillowed Sole” provides added cushion to reduce blistering, callus buildup, and fatigue.